 Certified members who have participated at the Certified Exam in a Ski & Ride Examiner Capacity within the past 3 years.
 All examiners to attend a calibration clinic once every three years covering relevant CPI’s for successful completion of the module as well as demonstrating the examiner’s ability to perform all relevant skills at a minimum Certified standard.

 Certified members who have not examined in a 3-year period must participate in a Certified Ski & Ride training/recertification Clinic module to demonstrate appropriate proficiency such as a Pre-Test, exam set up, or other events deemed appropriate.
-See bullet #4 belowAfter review by Division Certified Ski & Ride Module Lead and Division Certified Supervisor, PSIA Level-3 and above or AASI L-2 and above may be used as a resource
+See bullet #4 below.
+After review by Division Certified Ski & Ride Module Lead and Division Certified Supervisor, PSIA Level-3 and above or AASI L-2 and above may be used as a resource .

 Examiner Candidates (Provisional Examiners) will shadow evaluate at either a Certified Pre-Test or Certified Exam to compare scores against qualified Examiners for calibration purposes before being deemed a Ski & Ride Examiner.
 Those failing to meet the examining criteria will not be eligible to examine until they meet said criteria.
 Provisional Examiner scores will NOT be used as part of the final evaluation.